The ggstatsplot

 ggbetweenstats()

-creates violin plots for
+violin plots

-statistical tests.
+from statistical tests.

 Example: